dinesh-paladugula/gfg_21projects_21days/README.md

 # gfg_21projects_21days
+This repo consists of all projects that I built during *gfg_21projects_21days* course.
 Project 1: Analysing Survival on Titanic